 An Aversion to Credit Cards – Perks

-This aversion to debt is mostly likely good for many consumers who are concerned about the economy.
+A healthy aversion to debt is most likely good for many consumers who are concerned about the economy.

 Living within your means, borrowing only when necessary, and focusing on paying off current debts are all parts of good personal financial management.
 This, in turn, prepares you for the worst in future economic downturns.

-Having savings and a lack of debt – especially for if you get laid off or lose your house – makes surviving without ruining your credit score or taking on more debt much more likely.
+Having savings and a low amount of debt – especially for if you get laid off – makes surviving without ruining your credit score or taking on more high-interest debt much more likely.

 The Effects of Devastating Debt – Downfalls

-During the last recession in 2008, younger generations had to watch their parents or grandparents struggle during the recession.
+During the last recession in 2008, younger generations had to watch their parents or grandparents financially struggle.
 This involved stressing over debt from credit cards that were used to pay rent or mortgages, or experiencing difficulty even affording groceries.

-In a sense, credit cards might’ve allowed people to keep their homes or afford food for their kids.
+In a sense, credit cards may have allowed people to keep their homes or afford food for their kids.
 However, the lasting effects of relying on credit cards left a bad taste in many people’s mouths.
 Though it kept people from succumbing to one bad outcome, this led to another that hung over debtors’ heads for a long time.
 The same likely occurred for those in industries that were heavily impacted during the COVID pandemic — such as travel and restaurants.

 Credit Cards and Credit Scores – a New Perspective

-While a credit card isn’t needed to manage finances, they are an unfortunate necessity to building a credit score.
-This makes it possible to qualify for loans and lower interest on said loans.
+While a credit card isn’t needed to successfully manage your finances, they are a necessity to building a credit score.
+This makes it possible to qualify for loans and get lower interest rates.